chrisbarrett/dot-emacs.old/readme.md

 cd .emacs.d
 make
 ```
-You can install additional features with `make all`, or using their individual make tasks (eg `make ruby`).
+You can install additional features with `make all`, or using their individual
+make tasks (eg `make ruby`).
+I pretty much only test on my machine, so YMMV.

 ## Features